First off, we are not Zander Insurance.

 If term insurance is the only insurance worth buying, then why do the majority of CEOs of Fortune 500 companies use Indexed Universal Life insurance as a major part of their retirement planning?
 You won’t read this in Zander insurance reviews.

 If term insurance is the only insurance worth buying, then why do so many business owners use whole life insurance to fund their “Be your own Banker” plan?

 If term insurance is the only insurance worth buying, then why do so many business owners use Indexed Universal Life insurance for business continuation plans like Buy-Sell agreements and Key Person insurance?
 A Zander Insurance review is unlikely to list this issue as well.

 Please don’t misunderstand.
 We don’t think that Dave Ramsey is providing bad advice to his audience, in fact, we agree that reducing or eliminating debt is a good thing to work towards.
 But, and this is a very important “but,” Dave Ramsey’s advice is not targeted at high net-worth people.
-Knowing this, we assume that Zander Insurance Agency prefers to do business with only the middle class and there’s certainly nothing wrong with that.
-Our objection is simple: turn your back on a very large segment of wealthy individuals?
+Knowing this, we assume that Zander Insurance Group prefers to do business with only the middle class and there’s certainly nothing wrong with that.
+Our objection is simple: why turn your back on a very large segment of wealthy individuals?

 What Should I do if I need to Accumulate Wealth for Retirement?